Pandit Deendayal Energy University

-Pandit Deendayal Energy University (PDEU), formerly Pandit Deendayal Petroleum University (PDPU), was established on 4 April 2007 by Gujarat Energy Research & Management Institute (GERMI) of the GSPC Group, Government of Gujarat.
+Pandit Deendayal Energy University (PDEU), formerly Pandit Deendayal Petroleum University (PDPU), is a private university in Gandhinagar, the capital of the Gujarat state of India.
+Originally founded with a focus on petroleum and other fossil fuels, it was established on the 4th of April, 2007, by the Gujarat Energy Research & Management Institute (GERMI), a subdivision of the GSPC Group, an oil and gas company owned by the Government of Gujarat.
 The university is located at Knowledge Corridor in Raysan municipality, adjacent to the GIFT City of Gandhinagar.

 Pandit Deendayal Energy University (PDEU) has been awarded Scientific & Industrial Research Organization (SIRO) recognition by Department of Scientific and Industrial Research, Ministry of Science & Technology, Government of India.

 PDEU has been ranked as No. 1 University in Gujarat (by Gujarat State Ranking Frameworks) and has received "Centre of Excellence Status" (in Principle) by Government of Gujarat.

 The university has four schools, located on the same campus.
 The schools include the School of Energy Technology (SoET)(formerly, School of Petroleum Technology), the School of Technology (SoT), the School of Management (SoM) (formerly, School of Petroleum Management), and the School of Liberal Studies (SLS).
 The President of University Board of Governors is Mukesh Ambani and the Chairman of the Standing Committee is Dr. Hasmukh Adhia.

 The university also has its own 1 megawatt solar power plant.
 The Government of Gujarat has set up an International Automobile Centre of Excellence near PDPU with investment of Rs.
 150 Crores (US$25M) in joint venture with Maruti Suzuki.